AKSW/leds-asp-f-ontologies/README.md

 ## Ontologies

 We are working on the following ontologies.
 Each one is considered a so called domain ontology and describes a certain area of interest.
-Further ontology types are core ontologies (or vocabularies) such as Dublin Core and task ontologies, which contain additional facts and rules, to modify a certain domain on behalf of an application.
+Further ontology types are core ontologies (or vocabularies) such as Dublin Core.

 ### Building ontology